pbs/importtools/docs/sync.rst

 Import Strategies
 =================

-.. py:currentmodule:: importtools.sync
+.. py:module:: importtools.sync

 There are multiple import strategies implemented in this library.
-The different startegies can take into account the states in which an :py:class:`~.importtools.importables.Importable` can be in: ``Imported``, ``Forced`` and ``Invalid``.
+The different startegies can take into account the state in which an :py:class:`~.importtools.importables.Importable` can be in: ``Imported``, ``Forced`` and ``Invalid``.

-.. autoclass:: FullSync
+.. autofunction:: full_sync
-   :members:

-.. autoclass:: AdditiveSync
+.. autofunction:: additive_sync
-   :members: